 Daisy is a dedicated solo performer.
 She performed her first evening solo recital with Anne Marshall at the Opus Theatre, Hastings in November 2018.
-She has performed as a soloist in Venice and at prestigious venues in the United Kingdom including at Glyndebourne, St John’s Smith Square and the Duke’s Hall, London.
+She has performed as a soloist in Venice and at prestigious venues in the United Kingdom including at Birmingham Symphony Hall, Glyndebourne, St John’s Smith Square and the Duke’s Hall, London.
 She has also performed throughout East Sussex, at local churches, at the Hastings White Rock and Opus Theatres and Eastbourne’s Winter Garden.
 In 2020, Daisy, together with Oliver Poole, world premiered ‘The Birds’, composed by Polo Piatti, a piece which was anonymously commissioned and dedicated to her.

-Daisy has participated in masterclasses with Robert Winn, Elisabet Franch, Trevor Wye, Leslie Newman and Noemi Gyori and has attended masterclasses given by William Bennett, Denis Bouriakov, Sam Coles, Robert Manasse and Kate Hill.
+Daisy has participated in masterclasses with Emily Beynon, Robert Winn, Elisabet Franch, Trevor Wye, Leslie Newman and Noemi Gyori and has attended masterclasses given by William Bennett, Denis Bouriakov, Sam Coles, Robert Manasse and Kate Hill.

 Daisy’s orchestral experience stretches far and wide.
-She has been a member of the National Youth Orchestra of Great Britain (NYO) since 2018 and has performed at numerous concert halls all over the United Kingdom; including at the BBC Proms, Barbican, Royal Festival Hall, Bridgewater Hall, Warwick Arts Centre, Liverpool Philharmonic Concert Hall and Birmingham’s Symphony Hall; under the batons of Sir Mark Elder, Jaime Martin, Kwame Ryan, Kirill Karabitz, Mark Wigglesworth, Carlos Miguel Prieto and Sir George Benjamin.
+She is currently principal flute of the National Youth Orchestra of Great Britain (NYO) and has been a member since 2018.
+She has performed at numerous concert halls all over the United Kingdom; including at the BBC Proms, Barbican, Royal Festival Hall, Bridgewater Hall, Warwick Arts Centre, Liverpool Philharmonic Concert Hall and Birmingham’s Symphony Hall; under the batons of Sir Mark Elder, Jaime Martin, Kwame Ryan, Kirill Karabitz, Mark Wigglesworth, Carlos Miguel Prieto and Sir George Benjamin.
 In 2019, Daisy performed with NYO as part of Young Euro Classic at the Konzerthaus, Berlin.